SigNoz/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 During ingestion, we want to measure at what speed read and write speeds are performed at the node disk.
 A higher write speed means faster ingestion of data.

-So, as you can see from the below disk utilization graphs, SigNoz is able to utlisize more of the disk write speed
+So, as you can see from the below disk utilization graphs, SigNoz is able to utilize more of the disk write speed.

-Here we are using [gp2 disk](https://aws.amazon.com/ebs/volume-types/) for all the ingestion.
+Here we are using <a href = "https://aws.amazon.com/ebs/volume-types/" rel="noopener noreferrer nofollow" target="_blank" >gp2 disk</a> for all the ingestion.
 The max throughput for gp2 is ~250 MB/s

 <figure data-zoomable align='center'>